UKCloud/documentation/articles/openshift/oshift-ref-security-best-practices.md

  - Re-Encrypt - This process uses two certificates: the first certificate is held on the HAProxy router and the second in the pods.
 This secures traffic all the way down to the application.

-It is possible to further secure routes by applying IP whitelisting on routes.
+# Security Groups

+UKCloud can secure routes with the use of Security Groups applied by the UKCloud OpenShift team, these security groups can be applied at the time of cluster deployment or later via a Service Request to the UKCloud OpenShift Support team.
+These security groups can also be used to secure routes which are exposed to various Government Community Networks.
+When services are protected by security groups the traffic is dropped before it reaches OpenShift.

+# White Listing

+You can secure your routes by applying white lists by IP address.
+The advantage of doing this is that users can do this themselves, however this does allow traffic to reach the OpenShift route before it is either allowed through or dropped based on the white listing users may have applied.
 We have documented the process of IP whitelisting [here](oshift-how-restrict-access-to-openshift-routes-by-ip-address.md).

-UKCloud can whitelist individual IP addresses or entire subnets to access the OpenShift console and metrics page.
-It is also possible to do the same for the services that you create and deploy in OpenShift, even if those services are exposed to various Government Community Networks with the use of security groups.
-These restrictions can be applied at the time the cluster is deployed or can be done later via a Service Request to the UKCloud OpenShift team.

-## Software-defined networking (SDN)
+## Network Isolation

 OpenShift uses a software-defined networking (SDN) approach to provide cluster-wide networking that enables communication between pods across the OpenShift cluster.
-This Container Networking Interface (CNI) runs in the OpenShift SDN project and creates an overlay network using the Open vSwitch (OVS) networking plugin.

-However, from February 2019, UKCloud will be deploying OpenShift clusters with the ovs-networkpolicy plugin.
-This plugin allows project administrators to configure their own isolation policies using [NetworkPolicy objects](https://docs.openshift.com/container-platform/3.11/admin_guide/managing_networking.html#admin-guide-networking-networkpolicy).
-You can find an article regarding NetworkPolicy [here](oshift-netpol.md).
+This Container Networking Interface (CNI) runs in the OpenShift SDN project and creates an overlay network using the Open vSwitch (OVS) SDN plugin.
+OVS has 3 different plugins based on the type of pod network cluster admins would like to create.
+Previoudly UKCloud were using the ovs-multitenant SDN plugin, as of February 2019 and OpenShift 3.11 UKCloud have been deploying OpenShift clusters using the ovs-network-policy SDN plugin.
+This plugin allows project administrators to configure their own network isolation policies using [NetworkPolicy objects](https://docs.openshift.com/container-platform/3.11/admin_guide/managing_networking.html#admin-guide-networking-networkpolicy).
+UKCloud have documented the process of using Network Policy based isolation [here](oshift-how-use-netpol.md).

 ## Feedback